Problem Areas? Try Groundcovers

 Vinca Minor

-The Vinca Minor has lush and evergreen foliage and delicate blue or white flowers make it a popular choice for various outdoor spaces.
+The Vinca Minor has lush and evergreen foliage and delicate blue or white flowers, making it a popular choice for various outdoor spaces.
 While its benefits extend beyond its use in herbalism, let's explore its landscaping advantages.
 Vinca Minor, also called creeping myrtle, lesser periwinkle, or just myrtle, is a perennial beauty that instills a fetching charm in gardens, landscapes, and even potted plants.
-What Does Vinca Minor Look Like The leaves are a deep shade of rich emerald green, and most leaves have a glossy, polished, or shiny appearance.
-The leaves are typically oval-shaped with smooth edges, a thick texture, and prominent veins.
-Some species are variegated.
+Vinca Minor Has Deep Emerald Green Foliage The leaves are a deep shade of rich emerald green, and most have a glossy, polished, or shiny appearance.
+They are typically oval-shaped with smooth edges, a thick texture, and prominent veins.
+Some species are varied.
 The plants can be erect or trailing.
 Leaves occur in pairs along the height of the stem, making the plant look lush and thick.
 The plant is graced with trailing stems and adorned with clusters of small blooms in white or in a pale, pastel purple-blue color that many people associate with serenity.
-What Are the Attributes of Vinca Minor This plant is active year-round.
-Delicate little flowers appear early in spring, and they continue to bloom throughout the spring and summer.
+This plant is active year-round.
+Delicate little flowers appear early in spring and continue to bloom throughout spring and summer.
 Against a strikingly verdant backdrop provided by the rich green leaves, the clusters of blossoms are displayed to the best advantage.
 Creeping myrtles may look delicate.
 Nevertheless, they are hardy plants that tolerate harsh conditions gracefully.
 As perennial evergreen plants, they remain bright green throughout the winter.
 The Ground Cover Characteristics Of Vinca Minor This plant reaches only six inches when upright.
-However, the roots continue to grow underground every year.
-Eventually, the roots can become quite long.
-Although this plant has a medium growth rate, the roots can form a trailing mat, prostrate mat, or a mounding mat.
-The stems like to get tangled up with each other, so to speak, and as they do, they produce a thick mat of greenery that thrives all year.
-How Else Can Vinca Minor Be Used These plants also work well as trailers in large hanging baskets and in tall pots.
+However, the roots continue to grow underground every year, eventually becoming quite long.
+Although this plant has a medium growth rate, the roots can form a trailing mat, prostrate mat, or mounding mat.
+The stems like to get tangled up with each other, and as they do, they produce a thick mat of greenery that thrives all year.
+Vinca Minor Looks Great In Hanging Baskets Vinca Minor works well as trailers in large hanging baskets and tall pots.
 They provide superior coverage for hilly areas and can even be used in landscaping designs where you want subtle pops of color added to your existing ground-cover greenery.
 They have other uses as well.
-They have long been used in folk medicine to treat conditions involving the heart, nervous system, and GI tract.
+They have long been used in folk medicine to treat heart, nervous system, and GI tract conditions.
 The herb is thought to improve cognition and brain health.

 Unit price per